Research and Clinical Trials

 FDA Approved Clinical Trial for Knee Osteoarthritis Study

-Update: This study is now closed and we are currently waiting on outcomes data.
+NOW CLOSED.
+Outcome data has been published.
 We are pleased to announce that New Jersey Regenerative Institute has been selected for participation in a first of its kind investigational cell clinical trial for knee osteoarthritis.

-1. Personalized Stem Cells, Inc. Announces First Patients Treated in FDA Approved Clinical Trial for Treatment of Osteoarthritis
+- Personalized Stem Cells, Inc. Announces First Patients Treated in FDA Approved Clinical Trial for Treatment of Osteoarthritis

 Leg Pain/Herniated Disc Related to Sciatica Study